RELG300: Introduction to Islam

 You are welcome to contact me with any questions about your research for this project.
 My email address is StefanieBluemle-at-augustana.edu, and I work at the research help desk (on 2nd floor by the elevators) off-and-on throughout the week.

-Or, approach any Augustana librarian for help at the research help desk: in-person, or by phone (309-794-7206), email (firstname.lastname@example.org), or the yellow "Ask a Question" tab on every library webpage.
+Or, approach any Augustana librarian for help at the research help desk: in-person, or by phone (309-794-7206), email (firstname.lastname@example.org), or the "Ask an Augustana Librarian" chat box on the library's home page.